chrystelaur/future-flood-forecasting-web-portal-importer/README.md

 ## Running The Scheduled Function

 The scheduled function is configured to run using the FEWS_IMPORT_DISPLAY_GROUPS_SCHEDULE function app setting/environment variable.

+### Request Timeout Considerations

+The value assigned to FEWS_INITIAL_LOAD_HISTORY_HOURS may cause a request timeout during the initial load of core forecasting engine data into the staging database.
+In this case SQLDB_CONNECTION_STRING needs to be tuned to include a compatible request timeout larger than the default of 15 seconds (please see the [mssql node module](https://www.npmjs.com/package/mssql) documentation).

 ## Contributing to this project